-Thomas Sankara was assassinated on 15 October 1987 during a coup execution by Blaise Compaoré in Ouagadougou.
-After 30 years, his death is still under investigation.
+Thomas Sankara was assassinated on 15 October 1987, during a coup execution masterminded by Blaise Compaoré and carried out by an armed group with twelve other officials in Ouagadougou.

+30 years after Sankara’s assassination is still under investigation.
 The French government is also a suspect in the case.
 So far they have declined co-operation to get to the root of the assassination.

 According to Mariam Sankara’s lawyers in 2015, autopsy revealed that Sankara’s body was “riddled” with “more than a dozen” bullets.

 - Without patriotic political education, a soldier is only a potential criminal.It took the madmen of yesterday for us to be able to act with extreme clarity today.